 It had a significant impact due to the introduction of the following provisions:

 - The pricing of euro cross-border direct debits are, as of November 2009, aligned with those of local transactions (as was already the case for credit transfers and card transactions).

 - The setting of clear rules for transaction-based multilateral interchange fees until November 2012.

 - Since November 2010, banks in the euro area offering direct debits in euro to debtors are mandated to be reachable for cross-border direct debit collections.

-In 2012, the provisions regarding direct debit interchange fees set out in Regulation (EC) 924/2009 were amended in accordance with 'Regulation (EU) No 260/2012 establishing technical and business requirements for credit transfers and direct debits in euro and amending Regulation (EC) 924/2009'.
+In 2012, the provisions regarding direct debit interchange fees set out in Regulation (EC) 924/2009 were amended in accordance with 'Regulation ( ) 260/2012 establishing technical and business requirements for credit transfers and direct debits in euro and amending Regulation (EC) 924/2009'.

 In 2019, the Regulation has been further amended by “Regulation ( ) 2019/518 amending Regulation (EC) 924/2009 as regards certain charges on cross-border payments in the Union and currency conversion charges”, which will align the costs of cross-border payments in euros between euro and non-euro countries and increase the transparency of charges related to currency conversion services across the .